DGretta/Music/modular/erica_synths_pico_voice_guide.md

 - **Assignment:** Set in configuration mode (RED=Tune, GREEN=PAR1, BLUE=PAR2)
 - **Range:** -5V to +5V for full parameter sweep
 - **Power move:** Change assignments per algorithm for complex modulation

 ---

+## Historical Context

+### **Synthesis Algorithms in Modular History**
+The 8 algorithms in Pico Voice represent landmark moments in synthesis development.
+Karplus-Strong emerged from physical modeling research in the 1980s, creating organic plucked string sounds from digital algorithms.
+TB-303 emulation references the legendary acid house synthesizer that shaped electronic music culture.
+Wavetable morphing descends from classic Fairlight and Emulator synthesis.
+These algorithms, once requiring dedicated hardware or complex programming, now coexist in a 3HP module—a testament to efficient algorithm design and modern chip capabilities.

+### **Algorithm Diversity in Compact Space**
+Historically, choosing a synthesis approach meant choosing a module: one for wavetable work, another for FM, another for subtractive.
+Pico Voice collapses this decision, offering multiple complementary synthesis methods with a single button press.
+This reflects both the maturity of synthesis algorithms and the philosophy that essential creative tools shouldn't require dedicated rack space.

+### **Assignable CV: Control Without Menus**
+The ability to assign CV control to any parameter without menu diving represents decades of hardware synthesis philosophy: hands-on control, immediate feedback, no digital intermediaries.
+This approach keeps Pico Voice performable and expressive despite packing 8 complete algorithms into 3HP.

+---